xolvio/meteor-core-js/README.md

 ## How to use

-Add `xolvio:corejs` on the top of your .meteor/packages file in your app.
+Add `xolvio:core-js` on the top of your .meteor/packages file in your app.

 ## Maintenance